cjphawes/restaurant-booking-system/README.md

 - How to add bs5 to project.
 - How to add my favicon to the browser tab.
 - Add new erd image to readme
+- Remove active state on buttons in index.html

 ## To do list